 - Prepare and attend the Final Heading, including instructions to a Barrister to present your case at the Final Hearing.

-The stages set out above are an indication and if some of stages above are not required, the price may be reduced.
+The stages set out above are an indication and if some of the stages above are not required, the price may be reduced.

 All members of our specialist employment law team have significant experience in advising people like you through the employment tribunal process.
 You can view our team profiles by clicking here.